Kevin Andrew Pillar

 In 2015, Pillar headed to spring training with a good shot at claiming a starting job in the outfield, with Rasmus and LF Melky Cabrera having both left as free agents during the off-season.
 His main competition for a job were two Canadians, Michael Saunders, obtained in a trade, and rookie Dalton Pompey, coming off a strong season in the minor leagues.
 Saunders suffered a knee injury in the early days of the spring, almost guaranteeing Kevin a starting job on opening day, but on March 14th, he suffered an injury of his own, of the embarrassing kind.
 He suffered a pulled oblique muscle in his chest while sneezing particularly hard.
 Luckily the injury only sidelined him for a few days; Sammy Sosa had suffered a similar injury a few years earlier and had had to miss a month, so apart from a lot of ribbing from teammates, he got off lightly.
 He received some attention for some tremendous catches in the outfield in the early part of the season.
 On April 10th, he snatched a potential home run ball from the Baltimore Orioles' Chris Davis over the left-centerfield wall at Camden Yards, then on the 15th, he snatched a ball hit by Tim Beckham of the Tampa Bay Rays above the 10-foot high fence at Rogers Centre to rob him of a homer.
 He was at it again on April 21st, when he dove headfirst to snatch a line drive hit by Adam Jones of the Orioles, then got up and completed a double play as Chris Davis was unable to return to second base in time.
 He made highlight reels again on back-to-back days on April 30th and May 1st, this time robbing Brandon Moss and Jason Kipnis of the Cleveland Indians of extra bases by flinging himself into the fence both days.
 He ended up playing 159 games that season, almost exclusively in center field and hit .278 with 31 doubles, 12 homers, 76 runs and 56 RBIs.
 He also stole 25 bases and was caught only 4 times.
 With his outstanding defense in center, he was one of the unsung heroes of the Jays' conquest of their first division title in two decades.
 The only drawback was his relative lack of walks - 28, against 85 strikeouts.
 He continued to do well in the postseason, as he went 7-for-21 (.333) against the Texas Rangers in the Division Series, with 2 doubles and a homer, and then 5 for 21 with 3 doubles in the ALCS loss to the Kansas City Royals.

 Pillar was now the uncontested starter in center field when the 2016 season started.
 After playing in 109 of the Jays' first 111 games, he was hitting .261 with 7 homers and 45 RBIs when he was placed on the disabled list on August 8th with a sprained left thumb, an injury incurred on a slide into second base two days earlier.
 Luckily for the Jays, they had acquired CF Melvin Upton as outfield insurance at the trading deadline, and he was ready to step into the void left by Kevin's absence.
-He ended up playing 146 games, hitting .266 with 7 homers and 53 RBIs, scoring 59 runs and stealing 14 bases. e struggled in the postseason, however, getting only 3 hits in 32 at-bats over the three series the Jays played that year.
+He ended up playing 146 games, hitting .266 with 7 homers and 53 RBIs, scoring 59 runs and stealing 14 bases.
+He struggled in the postseason, however, getting only 3 hits in 32 at-bats over the three series the Jays played that year.
 In 2017, the Blue Jays started the year very slowly and were an awful 3-12 at one point when they began to turn things around.
 One of the factors was manager John Gibbons' decision to move Kevin to the lead-off spot, where he thrived.
 By May 14th, he had 48 hits - 3rd most in the AL and had scored 24 runs.
 That day, he hit a walk-off homer off Edwin Diaz with two outs in the 9th to give Toronto a 3-2 win over the Seattle Mariners, the Jays' fifth in a row.
 On May 17th, he was caught by television cameras uttering a homophobic slur at Atlanta Braves pitcher Jason Motte during a confrontation, in an incident that received a lot of coverage; he apologized but was still suspended for two games by the Jays.
+He ended up hitting .256 in 154 games, with a career-high 16 homers.
+He scored 72 runs but drove in just 42 and his OPS+ was just 83, his outstanding defence once again compensating to some extent for his sub-par offensive production.